Cystitis, Urinary Tract Infections

 Changing your pet’s diet from dry to wet, or at least reducing the amount of dry food they eat.
 More raw meat in the diet will make the urine more acidic, which will help dissolve crystals.

-Decrease stress on the animal.
+Decrease stress on your cat.
 Provide more litter trays in different areas around the house.
 Cat love to be up high, they feel safe and secure, so beds and litter boxes on cupboards or bookcases will help.

 In the Tagiwig range we have a remedy that can help to support a cat or dog that is suffering with urinary tract infections / cystitis please click below to view.
 We also offer a full consultation service, where we can develop a treatment plan individualised for your animal.
 If this is of interest please email or phone.